blakeblackshear/frigate-hass-addons/frigate_proxy/README.md

 ![Supports aarch64 Architecture][aarch64-shield] ![Supports amd64 Architecture][amd64-shield] ![Supports armhf Architecture][armhf-shield] ![Supports armv7 Architecture][armv7-shield] ![Supports i386 Architecture][i386-shield]

 This addon creates a proxy to a Frigate server run separately from Home Assistant so that you can have the benefit of access in the sidebar without running Frigate as an addon.
+This includes Ingress support, allowing access through Home Assistant without having to set up a separate reverse proxy for the Frigate server.

 Note that this addon does not run Frigate itself.